-In July 2001, the FASB issued Statement of Financial Accounting Standards No. 141 "Business Combinations" and No. 142 "Goodwill and Other Intangible Assets".
+In July 2001, the FASB issued SFAS No. 141, Business Combinations and SFAS No. 142, Goodwill and Other Intangible Assets.
 These standards, among other things, significantly modify the current accounting rules related to accounting for business acquisitions, amortization of intangible assets and the method of accounting for impairments.
+SFAS No. 142 requires that any goodwill recorded in connection with an acquisition consummated on or after July 1, 2001 not be amortized.
+The effective date for SFAS No. 142 is fiscal years beginning after December 15, 2001.
 The Company has not completed an analysis as to the magnitude of the impact of these new pronouncements on the Company's financial statements.
-However, the Company believes that the impact, when ultimately determined, could have a significant adverse effect on the Company 's carrying value of certain long-term assets (mainly goodwill).
+However, the Company believes that the impact, when ultimately determined, could have a significant adverse effect on the Company's carrying value of certain long-term assets (mainly goodwill).
 The Company will adopt SFAS No. 141 and SFAS No. 142 as of the beginning of its fiscal year 2003.

 In July 2001, the FASB issued SFAS No.143, Accounting for Asset Retirement Obligations.
 SFAS No. 143 requires entities to record the fair value of a liability for an asset retirement obligation in the period in which it is incurred.
 When the liability is initially recorded, the entity capitalizes the cost by increasing the carrying amount of the related long-lived asset.
 The liability is accreted to its present value each period and the capitalized cost is depreciated over the useful life of the related asset.
 Upon settlement of the liability, the entity either settles the obligation for the amount recorded or incurs a gain or loss.
 SFAS No. 143 is effective for fiscal years beginning after June 15, 2002.
-Management is evaluating the effect of this statement on the Company's results of operations and financial position.
+Management is evaluating the effect of this statement on the Company's results of operations and financial position as well as related disclosures.